ma225tq/lighthouse-sensor-bot/backend/app/utils/README_charts.md

 - `--metric`: Metric to use (default: factual_correctness)
 - `--limit`: Maximum number of queries for query-performance chart (default: 10)
 - `--output`: Output directory (default: project_root/output/charts)
+- `--png`: Generate PNG files in addition to PDF files (by default only PDF files are generated)

 Examples: